What does Petsecure cover?

 Petsecure Pet Insurance is intended to help cover unforeseen vet expenses, which means that not all expenses are covered, and like most insurance policies there are exclusions which help keep your premiums low.
 These include: dental care (for example dental procedures, diseases, fractures, tooth removal) pregnancy, elective procedures, foods/diets, grooming, behavioural problems, and pre-existing conditions that showed clinical signs before taking out the insurance.

 A Pre-existing Condition is any Condition(s) or symptoms or signs of that Condition occurring or existing in any form prior to the start of the policy or during any applicable waiting periods.
 You can request a review of the pre-existing condition after you have held your policy for 18 months.
-There is a form <;link to forms and downloads> that will need to be completed by yourself and your vet.
+There is a form that will need to be completed by yourself and your vet.

 Some examples of elective treatments (that are not covered) are hind dew claw removal (often done at de-sexing), dental work (cleaning, scaling and polishing), hip scoring, genetic blood work (DNA and gene testing), and if the pet came in for a particular surgery and the vet suggests to perform other beneficial procedures, eg soft palate resection for pugs would be considered elective, or cosmetic surgery.